snakescott/custom-scheduler-v2/devlog.md

 This is a limited, toy kubernetes scheduler.
 It is basically a rebuild of https://github.com/snakescott/takehome-k8s with substantially more intention behind its design and implementation.
 This document is a development log.

+**20250601 13:00-18:00 Pacific**

+Roughly three and a half hours of dev in this window (longer session).
+Code implementation of gang scheduling based on pod annotations (`custom-scheduling.k8s.io/group-name` and `custom-scheduling.k8s.io/min-available`).
+In order to close [issues/14](https://github.com/snakescott/custom-scheduler-v2/issues/14) what remains is:

+* Real world testing on minikube
+* Potentially some cleanup and docs

 **20250601 9:30-10:00 Pacific**

 Short session, basically smoke testing basic [preemption](https://github.com/snakescott/custom-scheduler-v2/issues/13).
 Ran into interesting (retrospectively unsurprising) consistency issues with a 1s sleep between polling loops, so increased to 5s; some notes in [issues/1](https://github.com/snakescott/custom-scheduler-v2/issues/1).